 Peer-to Peer Home Rental

-If you are considering a peer-to-peer financial arrangement, call your insurance professional and get their advice before proceeding.
+Before embarking on a peer-to-peer financial arrangement, call your insurance professional and get their advice.
 In general, if you are only planning to rent your home out for a single occasion, many insurance companies will extend your coverage to the renter.
 The one caveat is that the insurer must be notified ahead of time.